landersson/vim-blueberry/README.md

 # vim-blueberry
-Blueberry inspired color scheme for vim
+Blueberry inspired color scheme for vim.

+Work in progress...